GaryFrazier/PerfectDarkZeroAudioTools/README.md

 ## Prerequisites

+Download the tools from the Releases page on the right

 Have your Perfect Dark Zero Disc image extracted (via this tool https://digiex.net/threads/xbox-360-xiso-extract-best-an-easiest-xdg3-extraction-tool-with-gui-ftp.9711/)

 Backup any files you plan to replace or you risk losing them!